 - Don’t let your past get in the way of your present and the future

-While it’s great to be committed to making a relationship work, remember that you cannot row the boat by yourself.
-It is necessary to know when to let go of things, whether it is a bad habit or a relationship.
-For instance, if your relationship has turned toxic or abusive, it may be best to move on rather than staying stuck in a relationship that feels off and will continue.
-On the other hand, if both you and your partner are equally committed to working on a failing relationship and put in equal effort to revive it, reconciliation won’t be hard.
+While it’s great to be committed to making it work and turning it into a long-term relationship, remember that you cannot row the boat by yourself.
+It is necessary to know when to let go of things, whether it is a bad habit, a relationship, or a bunch of red flags that are present.
+For instance, if your relationship has turned toxic or abusive, it may be best to move on rather than stay stuck in a relationship that feels off and will continue to.
+On the other hand, if both you and your partner are equally committed to working on a relationship that has weak spots and put in equal effort to revive it, reconciliation won’t be hard.

-It is completely normal to feel that something is off with your relationship.
+It is completely normal to experience that something feels off in my relationship.
 If you feel so, it is best to sit and discuss it with your partner.
-This is an early sign of a failing relationship and you should not ignore it.
+This is an early sign of a drowning relationship and you should not ignore it.